What Information Does a Soil Test Provide

 Recommended Soil Amendments

 This, of course, is not a perfect world, and sometimes we do need to amend our soil.
-In my eBook, The Art of Gardening: Building Your Soil, I give recommendations for using natural products to amend your soil.
-I’m including a portion of that information for you below.

 The following organic amendments may be used, following package instructions for use, if soil testing shows a specific nutrient deficiency of some of the most commonly needed nutrients.